Empty park and ride dubbed useless $8M 'cement playground' | CBC News

 Empty park and ride dubbed useless $8M 'cement playground'

-3-year-old Chapel Hill South park and ride a 'glorified transit stop,' says resident
+3-year-old east Ottawa park and ride a 'glorified transit stop,' says resident

 "We all feel the same.
 It's not being used.
 It's a waste," said resident Rylee Batista.

-The Chapel Hill South park and ride sits at Navan Road and Brian Coburn Boulevard — a major artery in south Orléans.
+The Chapel Hill South Park & Ride sits at Navan Road and Brian Coburn Boulevard — a major artery in south Orléans.
 It opened on Oct.
 27, 2019, and cost the city about $8.2 million.

 The lot has 263 free parking spaces and was slated to expand to 427, according to OC Transpo's website.